 2) Be positive:

 Everyone has ups and downs throughout anything in life, and the same can be said for your work.
-There are always set backs, and knock-downs, but take some time to sit down and look back at all the positive moments of your job – did you get to go an amazing event?
+There are always setbacks and knock-downs, but take some time to sit down and look back at all the positive moments of your job – did you get to go to an amazing event?
 Did you learn a new skill?
-Have you made a bunch of new friends in your team mates?
+Have you made a bunch of new friends with your teammates?

 Don’t dwell on the negatives, but celebrate the positives!